cszach/linux-cli-guide/book/chapter01.md

 If you have logged in as root (equivalence of admin in Windows), the home directory should be `/root`.

-Just one final note before we proceed: "folder" and "directory" are the same concepts; the difference is, the term "folder" is used more in graphical interface, while the term "directory" is used more when talking about the command line interface.
-Hence, in this document, you will see the term "directory" appears more.
+> **Note**: "folder" and "directory" are the same concepts; the difference is, the term "folder" is used more in graphical interface, while the term "directory" is used more when talking about the command line interface.
+Hence, the term "directory" will be used more frequently throughout the tutorial.

 `pwd`
 -----